Showing posts with label 1994. Show all posts

 Rumbo is a flick-screen platformer developed in STOS by Pete Halloran and isn't too dissimilar to Rick Dangerous with more than its fair share of <cough> similarities.
 The story is simple, our girl has been kidnapped by something hideous so it's time we dressed like Rambo and tool-up to begin our valiant rescue mission.

 After watching a short, but superb, intro of our girl being kidnapped the game begins inside the underground in caves - a place that only Rick Dangerous himself would normally enjoy exploring.
 Within here are many rooms with a variety of tricks and traps - but many predictable ones like spikes to leap over.
-Also, there are some cruel ones like strange creature who appears out of thin air without any warning.
+Also, there are some cruel ones like strange creatures who appear out of thin air without any warning.
 I hate him!

 The first end of level boss is a giant bat but don't fret too much because it just moves up and down.
-It's lame and probably should have been left out, if I'm honest.
+It's lame and probably should have been left out if I'm honest.
 But Rumbo has come prepared for all these monsters and bosses and is loaded with more than enough ammunition, which is something I love about the game.

 When level two begins it's pretty much more of the same, but with different graphics!
 However, there appears to be a bug that prevented me from completing the final(?) room: hitting a switch did nothing that I could see.
 Thus I found myself stuck with no way to venture on which is a huge shame because I was really enjoying Rumbo until that moment.
 I'm now wondering if I've missed something stupidly obvious in the previous rooms?